anhthuntr/library-management/README.md

 # a simple library management system
-was maded for homework 3 @ CSCE 1040
+was made for homework 3 @ CSCE 1040